MikalHKU/hku-ect.github.io/_posts/2019-01-09-opportunities-festivals.md

 ## The VR Church

 Job van Nuenen: "In one of the aisles the VR church was set up, where a lot of artistic / independent work was shown through HTC Vive hardware in small, separated rooms.
 For example, there were two Film Academy graduates with their co-op VR Game "Floaty Flatmates”.
-There was too much to see in one day, you can find an overview here: https://vrdays.co/church-of-vr-mobile-vr/ and https://vrdays.co/church-of-vr-virtual-reality-installation /
+There was too much to see in one day, you can [find an overview here](https://vrdays.co/church-of-vr-mobile-vr/ and https://vrdays.co/church-of-vr-virtual-reality-installation/)

 The VR Church was tucked away in a corner somewhere and it was difficult to determine what work you should focus on.
 A lot of the rooms were  continuously occupied and I found it unclear how much time you were allowed to spend on certain works.
 Too bad, because the quality of the displayed works was very high!
-It tasted like more. "
+It tasted like more."

-Also interesting: the Sense Glove (senseglove.com), a new VR glove that communicates pressure sensitivity.
+Also interesting: the [Sense Glove](senseglove.com), a new VR glove that communicates pressure sensitivity.

 ## VR Days: Opportunities for HKU

 "For students who want to get serious about this subject, VR days 2018 offered a good overview of technical possibilities.
 It gave a reasonable 'benchmark' of what is being done in 360 films and VR.
-Enough content to critically reflect on and discuss with a group of students. "
+Enough content to critically reflect on and discuss with a group of students."

-Good to know: there will also be a new festival in Hamburg: VRHam!
-Virtual Reality & Arts Festival (vrham.de).
+Good to know: there will also be a new festival in Hamburg: [VRHam!
+Virtual Reality & Arts Festival](https://vrham.de).
 The Creative Technology Expertise Center will find out if and how it may be interesting for HKU to be (actively) present.

 Photos TodaysArt: Maurice Mikkers.
-Stills VR Days from https://youtu.be/qbx3z2AYxEI
+Stills VR Days from [here](https://youtu.be/qbx3z2AYxEI).